Navneet-divine/Myntra-clone/README.md

-# my second project using HTMl and CSS
+my second project using HTML and CSS

 # HTML